Lester-Fong/weather-forecaster-agent/docs/fly-io-github-deployment.md

 ### 3. Configure Deployment Settings

 1. Review the automatically detected settings
+2. Make sure it detects the application as a Laravel application
-2. Confirm the following settings are correctly set:
+3. Confirm the following settings are correctly set:
    - Organization (your Fly.io organization)
    - App Name: "weather-forecaster-agent" (or choose a different name)
    - Region: Choose a region closest to your users (default is "sea" in fly.toml)